-Unsurprisingly, this spot is the best place for team building activities.
-Furthermore, the panoramic views and natural green hillsides are a beautiful backdrop against the bamboo accommodations.
-This is also a great spot to hold events like weddings.
-It’s also only 15 minutes away from Kuala Lumpur International Airport (KLIA), so if you’re not from Kuala Lumpur, you can come here directly from the airport, bask in the beauty of this resort and have fun with your loved ones.
+This spot is also the best place for team-building activities and to hold events like weddings, with its panoramic views and natural green hillsides as a backdrop against the bamboo accommodations.
+It’s also only 15 minutes away from Kuala Lumpur International Airport (KLIA), so if you’re not from Kuala Lumpur, you can come here directly from the airport, bask in the beauty of this resort, and have fun with your loved ones.

-Jugra Hill or Parcelar Hill is famed for its authentic beauty and intriguing history, making it a great recreational spot for locals and tourists alike.
+Jugra Hill or Parcelar Hill is famed for its authentic beauty and intriguing history, making it a great recreational spot for locals and tourists.
 Jugra Hill is located in Jugra, a town rich with history, and this is seen through the remnants of the past found there in the form of well-preserved stately buildings.
-Jugra Hill used to hold its place as a guiding light for navigators and cartographers as the Jugra lighthouse was built there.
+Back in the day, Jugra Lighthouse (located in Jugra Hill) functioned as a guiding light for navigators and cartographers.

-What distinguishes this Banting attraction from other recreational areas is the fact that it offers paragliding, in addition to hiking and downhill trails (don’t worry, a professional instructor will accompany you).
-You can try this in the morning or afternoon and enjoy being suspended in the air for an estimated duration of 5 to 10 minutes.
+What distinguishes this Banting attraction from other recreational areas is that it includes a professional instructor for paragliding, hiking, and downhill trails.
+You can try this in the morning or afternoon and enjoy being in the air for an estimated 5 to 10 minutes.
 However, this is highly dependent on the weather conditions.
-You can try the package that offers GoPro photos or videos to document your experience, pick up transfer to the take-off point, and some light refreshments for you to enjoy.
+You can also purchase the package with GoPro photos or videos to document your experience, pick-up transfer to the take-off point, and light refreshments.

-Moreover, you could also try drift triking with family or friends and bask in the views of Sungai Langat.
-This place will work wonders on your mind, body, and soul.
+Moreover, you could also try drift triking with family or friends and bask in the views of Sungai Langat while this place works wonders for your mind, body, and soul.

 Museums are a great introduction to learning the culture and history of a place.
 The Jugra Insitu Museum is not an exception to this.
 Situated at the foot of Jugra Hill, this double-storey building has a fascinating history of being an old district police station-cum-prison up to 1890, with the top floor acting as a courtroom while the bottom floor served as the prison.
-In 2002, the museum was even acknowledged as a heritage building by the Department of National Heritage.
+It was even recognised as a heritage building by the Department of National Heritage in 2002.

 The museum has three exhibition halls featuring displays and dioramas on the building itself and other prominent heritage buildings nearby, such as Istana Bandar Jugra.
-You can visit the museum as early as 10 am and appreciate attractions like the General Motors Canada (GMC) C15TA armoured trucks made during World War II and were once used by the Royal Malaysian Police during the emergency period (1948–1960).
-Do note, however, that the museum is closed on Mondays.
+You can visit the museum as early as 10 AM and appreciate attractions like the General Motors Canada (GMC) C15TA armoured trucks made during World War II that the Royal Malaysian Police once used during the emergency period (1948–1960).
+However, do note that the museum is closed on Mondays.

-Istana Bandar is not a landmark that should be missed on your itinerary, as this iconic building was once the residence of the Sultan of Selangor in 1905 before falling into disuse after independence.
-Sprawled at 120 acres of land with majestic waterfalls and streams, an elaborately landscaped garden, and fish ponds and overgrown green lawns, the architecture is unique as it is influenced by different Western styles, Chinese, and even Moorish Indian.
+Istana Bandar is not a landmark that should be missed on your itinerary as this iconic building was once the residence of the Sultan of Selangor in 1905 before falling into disuse after independence.
+Sprawled at 120 acres of land with majestic waterfalls and streams, an elaborately landscaped garden, fishponds, and overgrown green lawns.
+The architecture is unique as it is influenced by Western, Chinese, and even Moorish Indian styles.
 If the exterior is enough to take your breath away, the interior is sure to have you gasping in awe.

-How often does one get to witness an actual throne room, royal bath, and banquet room, to name a few?
-Fortunately, it is also reasonably easy to reach here by either a rented car or a taxi, so why not visit here with your loved ones and document your visit with a few photographs?
-The Istana Bandar certainly has what it takes to be one of the best Banting attractions for you to take that perfect Instagram shot.
+Ask yourself this: How often does one witness an actual throne room, royal bath, and banquet room, to name a few?
+Well, your visit here would give you that experience.
+Fortunately, it is also reasonably easy to reach here by car or taxi.
+The Istana Bandar certainly has what it takes to be one of the best Banting attractions for you to take that perfect Instagram shot, so why not visit here with your loved ones and document your visit with a few photographs?

-This small, secluded beach is recognized by many as one of the best Banting attractions for its picturesque setting and pristine waters.
+This small, secluded beach is recognised by many as one of the best Banting attractions for its picturesque setting and pristine waters.
 Accessible within a day trip distance of KL, this white sandy beach that comprises two main stretches (Morib Public Beach and Morib Gold Coast) is sure to take your breath away.
-Be sure to note that it is incredibly breezy here, so be sure to hold onto your things.
-The upside is that one can indulge in the art of kite-flying, especially since there are loads of reasonably priced kites on sale nearby.
+Since it is incredibly breezy here, you should hold onto your things.
+But the upside is that one can indulge in the art of kite-flying, and there are loads of reasonably priced kites on sale nearby.

-Bring some sunscreen as it can get pretty hot, especially in the middle of the day despite the breeziness.
-As for the amenities, fret not, as there are plenty of little restaurants available to fill your tummies, clean bathroom facilities should you need to relieve yourself, and comfortable Muslim prayer rooms for Muslim visitors.
-Some nearby accommodations like the Impian Morib Resort and the Gold Coast Morib International Resort are worth considering since this beach is relatively near Jugra Hill and the Fo Guang Shan Dong Zen Temple.
+Also, bring some sunscreen as it can get pretty hot, especially in the middle of the day, despite the breeziness.
+As for the amenities, fret not; plenty of little restaurants are available to fill your tummies, clean bathroom facilities should you need to relieve yourself, and comfortable Muslim prayer rooms for Muslim visitors.
+Some nearby accommodations like the Impian Morib Resort and the Gold Coast Morib International Resort are worth considering since this beach is near Jugra Hill.

-Just 6km apart from Morib Beach, this is another beautiful Banting attraction to check out.
-Though it may not be as popular as its counterpart due to lesser facilities, it compensates for the peace and tranquillity when visiting this beach.
-This should be excellent news for city dwellers as it is not easy to find beaches, especially well-preserved ones.
+Just 6 kilometres apart from Morib Beach, this is another beautiful Banting attraction.
+Though it may not be as popular as its counterpart due to lesser facilities, it compensates by offering peace and tranquillity when visiting this beach.
+This should be excellent news for city dwellers as it is difficult to find beaches, especially the well-preserved ones.

-Note that the murky waters aren’t exactly suitable for swimming.
-However, you could enjoy a quiet stroll along the mangrove trees lining this beach.
-Besides, you can also enjoy a good picnic here as picnic tables, and benches are available, alongside a playground for children to play in.
-If staying in resorts doesn’t suit your fancy, you can choose to camp here too, though it may get quite crowded on weekends and holidays.
+The downside is that its murky water isn’t exactly suitable for swimming.
+However, you could enjoy a quiet stroll along the beach’s mangrove trees.
+Besides that, you can enjoy a good picnic with picnic tables and benches being available, alongside a playground for children to play in.
+If staying in resorts doesn’t suit your fancy, you can choose to camp out here too, though it may get quite crowded on weekends and holidays.

-Banting is the epitome of quality over quantity.
-While there aren’t as many Banting attractions as some other places, one is guaranteed a memorable and fun experience.
+All in all, Banting is the epitome of quality over quantity.
+While there aren’t as many Banting attractions as other places, one is guaranteed a memorable and fun experience.